How to create a profit and loss statement for small businesses

 So don't wait any longer; get complete control of your business finances!

-What is a Profit and Loss Statement?
+What is a P&L?

 A P&L statement enables you to identify areas where your business is performing well or struggling, allowing you to make informed decisions for improvement.
 A P&L statement can also be used as a baseline to produce a model for the future performance of your business.

-Key components of a Profit and Loss Statement
+The Main Components of a Profit and Loss Statement

-Revenue
+1. Revenue

 Revenue is a company's total income through business activities within a specific period.
 It represents the money received from selling goods, providing services, or other sources related to the company's primary operations.
-To calculate revenue, you multiply the price at which the number of units sold sells a product or service.

 Let's assume that your company manufactures and sells wooden chairs, and you sell 100 wooden chair units in a year for $50 each unit.
 The revenue from this product for that year would be: